I was tutoring the other day and a few learners asked me if Schoolhouse, a human-to-human tutoring platform, plans to incorporate AI.

 Two guiding questions that have been helpful when considering the application of AI:

-For instance, AIs like ChatGPT are incredibly good at linguistic tasks.
+For instance, AIs like the latest large language models are incredibly good at linguistic tasks.
 They sound like humans after all!
 On the flip side, they still sometimes struggle with math.

 Even though Schoolhouse's focus is on math tutoring, language plays a key part.
 In fact, human dialogue is at the center of our Zoom tutoring sessions — it’s what makes them uniquely human.